Total newbie builds Mini-ITX Linux PC (Error after Error)

 The error message captured

 As I was also new to installing the Linux OS, I thought there might've been something wrong with my partition settings at first.
-However, they turned out to have nothing to do with the error - I noticed something amiss: The SSD not recognized in the first place.

 Only is the flash memory for OS installation detected